serge-m/serge-m.github.io/content/2019-08-24-ros-experience.md

 ### Connecting

-It turned out that Raspberry pi cannot connect to my laptop directly (something is wring with my DHCP settings).
-Therefore I used a router.

 * insert the flash card into the Raspberry
 * Switch on the Raspberry

+* It turned out that Raspberry pi cannot connect to my laptop directly with the default ethernet settings (something is wrong with my DHCP settings).

+  * One option is to use router:

       * Connect RPi to a router with a cable
       * connect your laptop to the same router
       * find the ip address of the Raspberry with a command `nmap -sn YOUR_ROUTER_IP/24` (the command may differ depending on the DHCP settings of your router)
       * `ssh ubuntu@RASPBERRY_IP`, use password `ubuntu`

+  * Another option is to change the settings of the connection on the laptop so that the connection in shared.
+This way IP gets automatically assigned to both laptop and Raspberry.

-If you were able to make RPi work directly you can use `arp -a` to find the IP addresses of the connected devices.
+Use `arp -a` to find the IP addresses of the connected devices.

 ### Update the system